reza-mirjahanian/learning-AWS-Serverless/README.md

 the identity of the API caller, the source IP address, and the event.
 This data is saved in a log file in an S3 bucket.
 CloudTrail supports a number of AWS services including CloudSearch, DynamoDB, Kinesis, API Gateway, and Lambda

+### AWS CodePipeline
+AWS CodePipeline automatically builds, tests and launches an application each time the code is changed; a developer uses a graphic user interface to model workflow configurations for the release process within the pipeline.
+A development team can specify and run actions or a group of actions, which is called a stage.
+For example, a developer would specify which tests CodePipeline will run and to which pre-production environments it should deploy.
+The service can then run these actions through the parallel execution process, in which multiple processors handle computing tasks simultaneously to accelerate workflows.